buhrmi/buhrmi/README.md

 ## Older works

-The projects below are all copyrighted by [CDMN GmbH](https://cdmn.de) (my former employer) and their respective clients.
+The projects below are all copyrighted by [CDMN GmbH](https://cdmn.de) and their respective clients.

 ### 2023